 Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

-The symptoms of alcohol use disorder vary from mental disorders to physical.3 Isolation and secrecy are the most common behavioral symptoms.4, 5 On the other hand, slow reaction times and memory loss are other apparent physical signs of alcoholism.6, 7
+The symptoms of alcohol use disorder vary from mental disorders to physical conditions.3 Isolation and secrecy are the most common behavioral symptoms.4, 5 On the other hand, slow reaction times and memory loss are other apparent physical signs of alcoholism.6, 7

 Someone who frequently uses alcohol might get into a lot of accidents.9 They may also hide alcohol around the house or in their offices for fear of getting caught.